 - Sec.
+9. Right to Information of a Seafarer's Family or Next-of-Kin.
+In critical incidents, such as accidents or deaths on board or offshore, piracy, abandonment of vessel, and other similar cases, the seafarer's family or next-of-kin shall be immediately informed of the incident, including investigation reports, action/s taken, and plans by the shipowner and the manning agency concerned. - Sec.
 10. Right to Safe Passage and Safe Travel.
 Seafarers shall be accorded the rights to safe passage and safe travel, including the right to embark and disembark in third countries when in transit, and the right to be repatriated and return home. - Sec.
 11. Right to Consultation.
 Seafarers and maritime stakeholders shall be adequately consulted before adopting any maritime policy, executive issuance, rules or regulations, or in the enactment of any maritime law that may directly affect the seafarers and/or their families and beneficiaries. - Sec.
-12. Right against Discrimination.
-Seafarers shall have the right to be protected from discrimination on the basis of race, age, sex, religion, or political opinion, as well as on the basis of disablement, taking into consideration the inherent requirements of the particular job or undertaking.
-Career opportunities shall be promoted, and appropriate working and living conditions shall be guaranteed equally among male and female seafarers.

-Sec.
-13. Right to be Protected Against All Forms of Harassment and Bullying. - Seafarers shall be protected against all forms of harassment and bullying while on board their ships.
+12. Right Against Discrimination.
+Seafarers shall have the right to be protected from discrimination on the basis of race, sex, religion, or political opinion, as well as on the basis of disablement, taking into consideration the inherent requirements of the particular job or undertaking.
+Career opportunities shall be promoted, and appropriate working and living conditions shall be guaranteed equally among male and female seafarers. - Sec.
+13. Right to be Protected Against All Forms of Harassment and Bullying.
+Seafarers shall be protected against all forms of harassment and bullying while on board their ships.
 The shipowner shall put policies in place for the protection of all crew members.
-Maritime stakeholders and seafarers shall ensure that harassment and bullying do not take place.

-Shipowners and manning agencies shall also establish helplines and grievance mechanisms for all victims of harassment and bullying.
+Maritime stakeholders and seafarers shall ensure that harassment and bullying do not take place. - Shipowners and manning agencies shall also establish helplines and grievance mechanisms for all victims of harassment and bullying.

 Sec.
-14. Right to Free Legal Representation. - Seafarers who are victims of violations of the provisions of this Act or whose contracts have been breached, who cannot afford the services of a competent and independent counsel, shall have the right to free legal assistance and protection at the government's expense, and to the fair and speedy disposition of the case, including the expeditious settlement of any money claims, subject to existing rules and regulations.
+14. Right to Free Legal Representation. - Seafarers who are victims of violations of the provisions of this Act or whose contracts have been breached, who cannot afford the services of a competent and independent counsel, shall have the right to free legal assistance and protection at government's expense, and to the fair and speedy disposition of the case, including the expeditious settlement of any money claims, subject to existing rules and regulations.

 Sec.
-15. Right to Access to Communication. - Seafarers, especially during their free time or when they are not on duty, shall have reasonable access to ship-to-shore telephone communications, email, and internet facilities, where available.
+15. Right to Access to Communication. - Seafarers, especially during their free time or when they are not on duty, shall have reasonable access to ship-to-shore telephone communications, and email and internet facilities, where available.

 Sec.
-16. Right to Record of Employment or Certificate of Employment. - At the expiration of the employment contract of the seafarer, the seafarer shall be given a record of his/her employment on board the ship, or a certificate of employment, specifying the length of service, the position the seafarer occupied, an account of his/her final wages, and such other relevant information.
+16. Right to Record of Employment or Certificate of Employment. - At the expiration of the employment contract of the seafarer, the seafarer shall be given a record of his/her employment on board the ship or a certificate of employment specifying the length of service, the position the seafarer occupied, an account of his/her final wages, and such other relevant information.